Meet Ocean Man Scott, sea cucumber harvester

 Scott’s fascinated by the variety throughout the world’s waters.
 Stuart Island, he says, produces sea cucumbers a bit bigger, while those at the top of the Marlborough Sounds are darker in colouration but not spiky.
 Around Wellington and the gulf, they’re smaller and a bit spiky, so more similar to Japanese and Chinese varieties.
 But like fingerprints or zebra stripes, no two animals are identical, with their colourations and spikes all unique.

-His love for the water is something shared with his young family.
-Scott’s wife helps with the harvesting, and they’re teaching their two kids how to dive.
-All keen to be out spear fishing, their dream is to one day live on a big boat of their own, sailing the world.
+His love for the water is something shared with his young family, and he's keen to teach his two kids how to dive and spear fish.
+Their dream is to one day live on a big boat of their own, sailing the world.

 “We’re passionate about the ocean, about diving and sustainability – that’s why we’re doing it the way we are.
 We just love it.”